Ferroelectric RAM

-Introduction

 Ferroelectric RAM (FeRAM, F-RAM or FRAM) is a random-access memory similar in construction to DRAM but using a ferroelectric layer instead of a dielectric layer to achieve non-volatility.
-FeRAM is one of a growing number of alternative non-volatile random-access memory technologies that offer the same functionality as flash memory.
+FeRAM is an alternative non-volatile random-access memory technology that offers the same functionality as flash memory.
 An FeRAM chip contains a thin film of ferroelectric material, often lead zirconate titanate, commonly referred to as PZT.
 The atoms in the PZT layer change polarity in an electric field, thereby producing a power-efficient binary switch.
 However, the most important aspect of the PZT is that it is not affected by power disruption or magnetic interference, making FeRAM a reliable nonvolatile memory.

 FeRAM's advantages over Flash include: lower power usage, faster write speeds and a much greater maximum read/write endurance (about 10^{10} to 10^{15} cycles).
-FeRAMs have data retention times of more than 10 years at +85 °C (up to many decades at lower temperatures).
-Marked disadvantages of FeRAM are much lower storage densities than flash devices, storage capacity limitations and higher cost.
+FeRAMs have data retention times of more than 10 years at +85 °C (and decades at lower temperatures).
+The primary disadvantages of FeRAM are much lower storage densities than flash devices, storage capacity limitations and higher cost.
 Like DRAM, FeRAM's read process is destructive, necessitating a write-after-read architecture.